steveaq/Webs-Scraping-for-Fooball-Data-/FBREF Data-Scraping Walk Through pt1.md

 Okay so we've got a table with some good data.
 There 29 features availble including all of the match related stats in per 90 format.
 We even have ages and squad time.
 [Abhishek Sharma](https://sharmaabhishekk.github.io/projects/) provided some inspiration with his [notebook](https://sharmaabhishekk.github.io/mpl-footy/main/2021/08/09/squad-age-profile.html), where he creates a beautiful age-squad profile map.

-This particular visualisation really helps illustrate the age distrubtions of a squad and could be used to supplement analysis regarding player performance, squad importance and possibly even tranfer planning.
+This particular visualisation really helps illustrate the age distrubtions of a squad.
+Charts such as these could be used to supplement analysis regarding; player performance, squad importance and possibly even tranfer planning.

-Lets do something similar but use the dataset we have loaded in and put it in to a function to have a look at Napoli's squad age to share of minutes played profile.
+Lets do something similar but use the dataset we have loaded in and put it in to a function to have a look at Napoli's squad age vs share of minutes played profile.

 ```python